Benjamín Vicuña

 Benjamín Vicuña Luco (born 29 November 1978) is a Chilean actor and entrepreneur.

 Biography

-Vicuña was born November 29, 1978, to father Juan Pablo Vicuña Parot and mother Isabel Luco Morandé.
+Vicuña was born on November 29, 1978, to father Juan Pablo Vicuña Parot and mother Isabel Luco Morandé.
 He is a descendant of Benjamín Vicuña Mackenna, a Chilean historian and politician of Basque and Irish descent.
 He studied theatre at the University of Chile.

-Vicuña founded the Centro Mori and has been appointed as a "goodwill ambassador" of UNICEF Chile in 2008.
+Vicuña founded the Centro Mori and was appointed as a goodwill ambassador of UNICEF Chile in 2008.

 Vicuña was in a relationship with Argentine model Carolina Ardohain from 2005 to 2015, and the couple has four children together; one daughter, Blanca (2006-2012) and three sons, Bautista (born in 2008), Beltrán (born in 2012) and Benicio (born in 2014).
 He was in a relationship with Argentine actress China Suárez from 2015 to 2021, and the couple has two children together: daughter Magnolia (born in 2018) and son Amancio (born in 2020).